 We have put together a YouTube video of the highlights of our Bruny Island Day Trip, you can view it here.

 Bruny Island Map

-The map of Bruny Island showing North Bruny Island and South Bruny island separated by the Isthmus known as The Neck.
+The map of Bruny Island shows North Bruny Island and South Bruny Island separated by the Isthmus known as The Neck.

 Our Bruny Island Day Tour of Gourmet Food & Sightseeing

 Bruny Island Safaris were our choice for the day tour of gourmet food, Cape Bruny Lighthouse tour, and sightseeing.
 Our guide, Rick, a local of Bruny Island, was our bus driver, if you are lucky enough to get Rick for the day you are in for a great day out full of fun and laughter.